Why Did My Car Insurance Go Up?

 Insurance companies assess the risk of everyone on your policy, including household members who could drive your car.

 Adding a teen or high-risk driver will bump up your rates.
-If there's someone you don't want driving your car, ask your insurer about listing them as an “excluded driver.”
-Your policy won't cover them, but it won't affect your rates either.
+If there's someone you don't want driving your car, ask your insurer about listing them as an "excluded driver."
+Your policy won't cover them, but it won't affect your rates.

-Adding a teen to your family policy costs more upfront, but it's still the cheapest way to insure them, as shown in the table below.
+Adding a teen to your family policy costs more upfront, but it's still the cheapest way to insure them.
 Rates drop as your teen gains experience and keeps a clean record.

-Shop around yearly for the best teen driver rates; you could save hundreds of dollars.
+Shop around yearly for the best teen driver rates and save hundreds of dollars.

 16$3,249$5,87045%